MarloneA/MarloneA/README.md

 I’m a software developer based in Kenya with over 7 years of professional experience.
 I specialize in full-stack development and have a strong background in both frontend and backend technologies.
 Here’s a bit more about me:

-- 🔹 Enthusiastic about modern web technologies
+- 🔹 Enthusiastic about modern technologies
 - 🔹 Advocate for clean code and best practices
 - 🔹 Lifelong learner and tech enthusiast